christophsaffer/stocksvector/README.md

 git clone https://github.com/mindpad/stocksvector.git
 ```

+This was tested and developed in python3.6.
 Additionally, you need to have a number of libraries installed such as numpy, pandas, plotly, cufflinks ...

 ## Plot current stocks